Zendesk Marketplace

 Customize bot name and greeting

 Give your bot a name and set an opening message.
 Choose whether to display an "AI" label next to responses.
+Then select which widget to link.

 3